About Parking Control

 The Town of Collingwood currently requires visitors, shoppers, merchants, and employees who live, work and play in beautiful downtown Collingwood to pay for parking.
 This system is in place to ensure that everyone is able to enjoy Collingwood’s downtown.

-Parking on Hurontario Street is currently $0.75 per hour (maximum of 3 hours).
-Metered street and municipal lot parking is currently $0.50 per hour (no maximum).
-Monthly municipal lot parking passes may be purchased at the municipal office (97 Hurontario Street, Collingwood, ON) at a rate of $45.00 a month.
+Parking on Hurontario Street is currently $1.00 per hour (maximum of 3 hours).
+Metered street and municipal lot parking is currently $0.75 per hour (no maximum).
+Monthly municipal lot parking passes may be purchased at the municipal office (97 Hurontario Street, Collingwood, ON) at a rate of $50.00 a month or a yearly pass for $500.00.

 Anyone displaying a valid Accessible Parking Permit or having a valid Ontario Veteran Licence Plate is exempt from paying to park in any municipal parking area.